bandang0/astro_reduce/README.md

 You will then find the intermediate reduction files in the `tmp/` directory, and your reduced images in the `reduced/` directory.

-`astro_reduced` has been tested on Linux and Mac platforms, and has yet to be tested on Windows.
+`astro_reduce` has been tested on Linux and Mac platforms, and has yet to be tested on Windows.

 ### Options
 - `  -v, --verbose : Enables verbose mode (recommended).`